 Even though they regularly sat atop the charts in the early '90s, the Red Hot Chili Peppers' fortunes started to fade as the decade wore on.
-Luckily, they turned things around in 1999 with the release of Californication.
+They turned things around with the June 8, 1999 release of Californication.

 The band once again enlisted Rick Rubin as producer, reprising the role he played on their previous two studio efforts.
 Yet, in some ways, nothing was the same anymore.
 Up to that point in their career, the Red Hot Chili Peppers had been known for writing relatively carefree funk party-anthems.
 They used Californication as an opportunity to broaden their horizons, both lyrically and musically.

 Watch Red Hot Chili Peppers' 'Scar Tissue' Video

 Not that they couldn't still play the funky, jovial band that people had come to know them to be – as heard on "Around the World" and "I Like Dirt."
 But other tracks, like the record's first single "Scar Tissue" and "Otherside," were more straight-forward pop tracks, focusing on loneliness and remorse.
 "Porcelain" also showed a more delicate, though not entirely unfamiliar, side to the Chili Peppers.

 Jim Scott, hired by Rubin to be the recording engineer for the album, said in 1999 that reacquainting Frusicante with the songwriting process was the first item on the checklist.
 The group rehearsed in bassist Flea's garage for the bulk of the summer of 1998.
 Scott said this process prepared them well when the time came to record the songs.